CardBoard01/Software-Tutorial/README.md

 # tutorial
-source code madde in the process of Software Tutorial
+source code made in the process of Software Tutorial